nyakaz73/secure_tested_django_api/README.md

 customers = Customer.published.all()
 ...
 ```
-Here we are simply getting all Customer that has the status= published.
+Here we are simply getting all Customers that has the status= published.
-Also note that we  have a **CustomerDetailView** which we will create shortly with **many=True** meaning Serializer has to searialize the  List of Objects.
+Also note that we  have a **CustomerSerializer** which we will create shortly with **many=True** meaning Serializer has to searialize the  List of Objects.

 * **CustomerDetailView**
-Is going to handle the rest of our CRUD requests, ie *get, put and delete* requests.
+Is going to handle the rest of our CRUD request operations, ie *get, put and delete* requests.
 Since we are going to perform  a queryset that is going to get a specific Customer by the pk, for the rest of the requests; we need  a way of handling the model **DoesNotExist** exception which is thrown if you query against a Customer that is not in the database.

-* There are multiple ways of handling such a scenario , like for instance one way would be to try every request in this view, but the donwfall with this approach is the bottleneck of uncessary repetition of code.
+* There are multiple ways of handling such a scenario , like for instance one way would be to *try catch* every request in this view, but the donwfall with this approach is the bottleneck of uncessary repetition of code.

-* To solve this we can make use of a python [decorator](https://www.python.org/dev/peps/pep-0318/) that we need to annoatate every function reqest which will handle the model DoesNotExist exception
+* To solve this we can make use of a python [decorator](https://www.python.org/dev/peps/pep-0318/) pattern that lets you annoatate every function request which will handle the model DoesNotExist exception.
 See code below
 ```python
 def resource_checker(model):